 02 of 07

-Symptoms of distemper include yellow-colored diarrhea, discharge from the eyes and nose, trouble breathing, weakness, neurologic signs and lethargy.
+Symptoms of Distemper include yellow-colored diarrhea, discharge from the eyes and nose, trouble breathing, weakness, neurologic signs and lethargy.
 Puppies may also have seizures or seem weaker or less coordinated than normal.
-Unfortunately, distemper can be fatal, and prompt veterinary care should be sought.
+Unfortunately, Distemper is often fatal, and prompt veterinary care should be sought.

 03 of 07

 Kennel cough is characterized by an aggravating honking cough and owners often describe it as sounding like something is 'stuck in their dog's throat'.
 It is caused by the bacteria Bordetella bronchiseptica and spreads through airborne particles.
-It's highly contagious and often contracted from highly populated dog areas like dog shows, kennels. or even boarding your puppy during vacations.
+It's highly contagious and often contracted from highly populated dog areas like dog shows, kennels or even boarding your puppy during vacations.
 For this reason, most boarding facilities, groomers, and doggy daycares require dogs to be vaccinated against Kennel Cough to prevent outbreaks.

 04 of 07